 - Token Good Teammate: Of the Governor's militia in "Too Far Gone".
 She is the only one who seems to favor a peaceful solution, judging from her shocked reaction when the Governor kills Hershel and her unsure expression during Rick's speech.
 She is also the only one who doesn't open fire on the prison survivors, though it's unclear how much of that is reluctance and how much just fear.

-- Took a Level in Badass: After getting over her Heroic BSOD she appears much more competent in "Inmates" than her previous appearances, taking out several walkers singlehandedly after Glenn collapses.
+- After getting over her Heroic BSoD, she appears much more competent in "Inmates" than her previous appearances, taking out several walkers singlehandedly after Glenn collapses.
 Previously, she was insecure and purposefully projected a 'badass' image, but since her HeelFace Turn she's dropped the act and focused on being efficient and brave.
 It's worked well for her and she's become the formidable young woman she was pretending to be.

 - Younger and Hipper: She is the older sister of April Chalmers in the comics.

-Portrayed by: Audrey Marie Anderson
+Portrayed By: Audrey Marie Anderson

 Lilly is an oncology nurse living with her daughter Megan, sister Tara, and father David in his apartment in rural Georgia.
-They take in the Governor after the fall of Woodbury, having no clue about his dark past, and Lily begins a relationship with him.
+They take in the Governor after the fall of Woodbury, having no clue about his dark past, and Lilly begins a relationship with him.

 - Aloof Dark-Haired Girl: While not antisocial like her sister, Lilly is more composed but still quite snarky.

 - Death by Adaptation: As of "Inmates".
-In the source material, April Chalmers survives the book in which she appears and Lily Caul ultimately survives taking shelter in the prison after killing the Governor to avoid the incoming herd of Walkers, becoming the new leader of Woodbury.
+In the source material, April Chalmers survives the book in which she appears and Lilly Caul ultimately survives taking shelter in the prison after killing the Governor to avoid the incoming herd of Walkers, becoming the new leader of Woodbury.
 The television show's Composite Character of the two is instead devoured by that herd after shooting the Governor.

-- Killed Off Screen: Torn apart by walkers in the prison's field, according to Tara.
+- Killed Offscreen: Torn apart by walkers in the prison's field, according to Tara.